ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 1, Second Class.md

 ...we are still going down.
 We are kind of back where we started, in the air and falling.
 But, we don't know if we touched a wall to get here or whether we were just falling, so *we can't know if we should change `y speed` to zero here yet or not*.
 Try it and you will see that it won't work.

-&nbsp;

 ## Testing jumps

 Okay, so we are done with Part 1 of our Torchlight Platformer.
 But let's test it.

-To test out jumping, we use the up arrow key to change y.
+To test out jumping, we use a simple when up arrow key pressed stack to change y.
 The second line lets us keep pressing the  up arrow as long as we are moving slowly (in either direction).
 You might have to adjust the numbers if they are too large or small.

 ```ad-scratch
 title: hitbox, jumping test